News resources

 MK Surveys

 Hosted by Oxfordshire Careers Hub, Careers Fest is the region’s most anticipated and exciting careers event.
-It will take place on 19-20 March at The Kassam Stadium, with a ‘twilight’ session for parents and careers on 19 March from 16:00-19:00.
+It will take place on 19-20 March at The Kassam Stadium, with a ‘twilight’ session for parents and carers on 19 March from 16:00-19:00.

 We’re delighted to introduce MK Surveys as a headline sponsor of Careers Fest 2025.
 Their generous support has helped to fund transport costs for schools and colleges visiting Careers Fest during the day, enabling more students to attend.